OlafenwaMoses/ImageAI/README.md

   </tr>
   <tr>
     <td><img src="data-images/holo2-detected.jpg">
-    <h4>ImageAI now provides classes and methods for you detect and recognize your own custom objects in images using your own model trained with the DetectionModelTrainer class.
+    <h4>ImageAI now provides classes and methods for you to detect and recognize your own custom objects in images using your own model trained with the DetectionModelTrainer class.
 You can use your custom trained YOLOv3 or TinyYOLOv3 model and the **.json** file generated during the training.
 Click the link below to see the guide to sample training codes, explanations, and best practices guide.</h4>
     <a href="imageai/Detection/Custom/CUSTOMDETECTION.md"> >>> Get Started</a>
     </td>
   </tr>